Categorizing Technical Skills when Evaluating a Candidate (or yourself)

 SOURCE CODE / DOCUMENT CONTROL

-This is another area that separates the cowboys/cowgirls from the professionals.
+This is another area where professionals stand out.
 Does the candidate have experience with a source code control system?
 Are they versioning their code?
+Do they use source code control for versioning or are they commenting out old code and leaving it alongside the new code?
 If they have a laptop then are they backing up their local documents regularly?
 What about their phone?
 Not having a plan for failure shows a lack of professionalism.

 EDUCATION / CERTIFICATIONS / ASSOCIATIONS